What is the secret to the best spaghetti? Fresh pasta sauce! Made with fresh tomatoes and basil, this healthy meal is ready in 20 minutes! Video.

 onions, sautéing in a pan

-Add the fresh ripe tomatoes, their seeds and juices, and a splash of vermouth or wine.
+Step 3: Add the fresh ripe tomatoes, their seeds and juices, and a splash of wine (optional).

 tomatoes cooking in a pan

-(Note: Some people remove the seeds and skins, but I’ve found the seeds have so much flavor.
-The skins, well they don’t bother me, easily dissolving in the sauce.)
+( Some people like to remove the seeds and skins, but I’ve found the seeds have so much flavor.
+And the skins don’t bother me; they contain healthy lycopene and easily dissolve in the sauce.)

 fresh tomato sauce cooking in the pan